lauren-yang/running-training-plan/README.md

      ```

 5. **Output**:
-   - The generated training plan will be saved in the `output/` directory as `training_plan.csv`.
+   - The generated training plan will be saved in the `output/` directory as `aggregated_recommended_training_plan.csv`.